-Dartmouth has received $3 million from the Sherman Fairchild Foundation to permanently endow an undergraduate leadership development program, operated jointly with the Tuck School of Business, that supports students with an interest in social entrepreneurship.
+Dartmouth has received $3 million from the Sherman Fairchild Foundation to permanently endow the Paganucci Fellows Program, an undergraduate leadership development program operated jointly with Tuck and Dartmouth College.

-The Paganucci Fellows Program, directed by the Tuck Center for Leadership, provides Dartmouth undergraduates with opportunities to participate in experiential learning that promotes the study of how businesses can create positive social and financial value—the “double bottom line.”
-The program is named in honor of the late Paul Paganucci D’53, T’54, who taught for many years at Tuck and also served as associate dean of Tuck and vice president of finance and treasurer for Dartmouth.
+The Paganucci Fellows Program provides Dartmouth undergraduates with opportunities to participate in experiential learning that promotes the study of how businesses can create positive social and financial value—the “double bottom line.”
+The program is named in honor of the late Paul Paganucci D’53, T’54, who taught for many years at Tuck and also served as associate dean at Tuck and vice president of finance and treasurer for Dartmouth.

 The Paganucci Fellows Program offers Dartmouth undergraduates an intensive eight-week education in personal leadership development and social entrepreneurship.
 The Sherman Fairchild Foundation has provided funding for the program since its establishment in 2006.

-“It has been a privilege to develop the Paganucci program almost a decade ago and to direct it since then,” says Richard McNulty, executive director of the Center for Leadership and director of the Paganucci Fellows Program.
+“It has been a privilege to develop the Paganucci program almost a decade ago and to direct it since then,” says Richard McNulty, executive director of Leadership Development at Tuck and director of the Paganucci Fellows Program.
 “It is an honor to know the program will reinforce Paul’s legacy—bearing his name as it serves to prepare our next generation of leaders.”